conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 * Clang will be supported from 10.0 to the newest version.
 * GCC on the other hand, is widely used for the Linux environment and only version 4.x was left out.
 * For both compilers we will keep updating all new compiler versions and Conan client version, according new releases.
+* The multilib support was discarded as we are only interested in producing packages with 64-bit support.
+* Fortran support has been added, thus producing ``gfortran`` together in the image.
+Currently the Conan package for ``gfortran`` is totally broken and has a complex dependencies chain to fix.

 One of the problems we would like to solve is the compiler used and its libraries, we always wanted to be independent of the Linux distribution.
 In the initial pull request, we built the GCC from sources, while the Clang uses